FansDB/docs/docs/performers.md

 - :fontawesome-solid-circle-exclamation: Unique primary name(1)
 - :fontawesome-solid-circle-exclamation: Gender(2)
 - :fontawesome-solid-circle-exclamation: At least 1 live or defunct[^1] link from approved network[^2](3)
-- :fontawesome-solid-circle-exclamation: Any usernames from submitted network links have to be added as aliases(4)
+- :fontawesome-solid-circle-exclamation: Any usernames from submitted network[^2] links have to be added as aliases(4)
 </div>
 1. Using `FirstName LastName` is preferred, but unique username can also be used.
 2. In cases where a performer identifies differently in their daily life, use the gender they use for adult content production.